 What Is Methamphetamine?

-Methamphetamine is commonly referred to as speed, meth or chalk.
+Methamphetamine is commonly referred to as speed, meth, or chalk.
 The smoked form is often called ice, crystal meth, crank or glass.
 It is a white, odorless, bitter-tasting crystalline powder that easily dissolves in water or alcohol.
-Methamphetamine is created from its parent drug, amphetamine, and was used initially in nasal decongestants and bronchial inhalers.
+Methamphetamine is created from its parent drug, amphetamine, and was initially used in nasal decongestants and bronchial inhalers.
 Like amphetamine, it causes increased activity, decreased appetite and a general sense of well-being.
 The effects of methamphetamine can continue for six to eight hours.
 Following the initial “rush,” there is usually a state of high agitation that, in some individuals, can lead to aggressive behavior.

-Effects and Dangers of Methamphetamine Abuse
+Effects and Dangers of Methamphetamine Use

 - Violent behavior